Skip to content

 These definitions are written for engineers, project managers, and operations teams who already work with industrial drawings — not as introductions, but as crisp references that connect each term to the workflows it governs and the regulatory frameworks it sits inside.

 Vocabulary defines the conversation.
-The fastest way to see what each of these terms looks like when your P&IDs are structured, current, and drawing-traceable is to run Armeta on your actual drawings.
+The fastest way to see what each of these terms looks like when your engineering documents — drawings and data tables alike — are structured, current, and document-traceable is to run Armeta on your actual archive.